DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ![Creating Lambda Functions](https://cdn.auth0.com/blog/lambda-serverless/creating-lambda-functions.png)

-We'll have to configure a few more settings and we'll be ready to write code.
+We'll have to configure a few more settings before we're ready to write code.
 Here, set the name the Lambda function, for the runtime select Node 4.3, and the rest of the settings can be left to their default state.
 Before moving on, set the role to "Choose Existing Role" and from here you should have the option to select "server-role/admin".
 This will give the Lambda function the ability to call and execute code from various AWS services such as DynamoDB.
 Not setting the role properly will cause your errors in your Lambda function. *The permission we granted here are very liberal.
 In a real application, you would want to set narrower permissions to ensure that the code has access to only the parts of your infrastructure that it needs.*

 We will make use of the AWS SDK which will allow us to easily interact with other AWS services within our code.
 Take a look at our implementation below.